TACC/CSC2018Institute/docs/day4/large_csvs_2.md

 Do a similar basic exploration of the data.
 You could begin with these questions:
   * How many total cab trips are in the dataset?
   * How do the trip distances vary as a function of the number of passengers?
-  * # compute average tip, as a fraction of the fare amount, and explore how that fraction varies as a function of i) the hour of the day and ii) the day of the week.
+  * Compute average tip, as a fraction of the fare amount, and explore how that fraction varies as a function of i) the hour of the day and ii) the day of the week.

 The payment type is an integer which codes for the following payment types: